b1805/double_star/README.md

 ## Usage

 1. **Controls:**
-   - Adjust the number of triangles and light rays using the respective input fields and apply the changes.
+   - Adjust the number of light rays using the respective input field and apply the changes.
    - Select the desired speed from the dropdown menu and apply.
    - Change colors for walls, photon head, photon tail, and magnifier using the color pickers and apply.